John-R-Wallace-NOAA/HookandLineSurveyCatchAnalysis/README.md

 # Hook_and_Line_Survey_Catch_Analysis
 Binary catch data analyzed at the hook level using a modified stepAIC() function from the MASS R package with a sample from the posterior distribution generated using MCMClogit() in the MCMCpack R package.

 The modified stepAIC() adds a buffer to the AIC testing of the models being looped over.
 The new candidate model has to be better (smaller) than (AIC - buffer) of the current model for the break of the loop not to occur.
 So if the buffer = 1.95 (the default), then the new candidate model has to be almost 2 AIC units better for the AIC stepping to continue.
 If the buffer is significantly greater than 2 AIC units then the new model has to be a lot better than the current model for the AIC stepping to continue.
-Hook and Line Survey binary GLM models appear to need a value far greater than 2 AIC units to have parsimony and not have too many variables and biologically dubious interactions terms - this need is not fully understood but in practice works quite well once the buffer is tuned.
+Hook and Line Survey binary GLM models appear to need a value far greater than 2 AIC units to have parsimony with not too many variables and biologically dubious interactions terms.
+This need is not fully understood, but the hook level data does make the total N in the models relatively high and a large number of explanatory variables are considered.
+In practice the buffer works quite well once it is tuned.
 The buffer is a vector, with the first element being for main effects and the second element for interaction terms.

 Note that the early years of the survey had less non-CCA (Cowcod Conservation Area) sites then the standard 121 unique sites used in the non-CCA part of the survey: